Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Proposed Method

-Then the same number of samples from the generated embeddings and the prior distribution are fed into discriminator $ d_{\bm{w}}(\cdot) $ (Steps ~\ref{disc_start}--~\ref{disc_end}).
-In addition, graph attention networks, $ f_{\bm{\varphi}}(\cdot) $, serves as a generator to confuse the trained discriminator and update itself (Steps ~\ref{gen_start}--~\ref{gen_end}).
-Therefore, the parameters of $ f_{\bm{\varphi}}(\cdot) $ are updated by inductive learning and adversarial training alternatively.
+In adversarial training phase, the adversarial networks first update discriminator $ d_{\bm{w}}(\cdot) $ to tell apart real samples (vectors from prior distribution) from fake samples, i.e., embedding vectors (Steps~\ref{disc_start}--~\ref{disc_end}).
+In addition, GNN encoder, $ f_{\bm{\varphi}}(\cdot) $, serve as a generator to confuse the trained discriminator and update itself (Steps~\ref{gen_start}--~\ref{gen_end}).
+Therefore, the parameters of GNN encoder $ f_{\bm{\varphi}}(\cdot) $ are updated by inductive learning and adversarial training alternatively.